 We are and/or may in the future become, subject to legal proceedings and claims that arise in the ordinary course of business, including intellectual property, data privacy, product liability, employment, class action, whistleblower and other litigation claims, and governmental and other regulatory investigations and proceedings.
 Such matters can be time-consuming, divert management's attention and resources, cause us to incur significant expenses or liability, or require us to change our business practices.
 In addition, the expense of litigation and the timing of this expense from period to period are difficult to estimate, subject to change, and could adversely affect our financial condition and results of operations.
-For example, on December 26, 2019, Stone Energy Technology Corporation ("Stone Energy") filed a lawsuit for patent infringement against Gogoro Taiwan Limited, Gogoro Network (Cayman), Gogoro Network (Cayman) Taiwan Branch and Gogoro Taiwan Sales and Services Limited in the Intellectual Property and Commercial Court ("IPCC") of the Republic of China, in which the patent numbers I308406 and I423140 are asserted.
-On May 28, 2021, the IPCC dismissed all claims of Stone Energy.
-Stone Energy has appealed with a trimmed claim amount to IPCC.
-The IPCC for the second instance affirmed IPCC's judgment for the first instance on August 25, 2022.
-Stone Energy appealed to the Supreme Court.
-Due to the uncertainty of timing and the amount of estimated future cash flows, no provision had been recognized as of December 31, 2022.
-On January 6, 2023 and March 9, 2023, the patent numbers I308406 and I423140 were both confirmed to be invalid by the Supreme Administrative Court.
-Also, we are facing four litigation cases, which have been initiated by former executives, managers and employees amounting to approximately \$2.4 million.
+For example, we are facing three litigation cases as of February 29, 2024, which have been initiated by former executives, managers and employees.
+The disputed amount is approximately \$2 million.
 These cases are currently undergoing proceedings in the Taiwanese district courts and high court.
 We are defending for the favorable results.
-Due to the uncertainty of timing and the amount of estimated future cash flows, no provision had been recognized as of December 31, 2022.
+Due to the uncertainty of timing and the amount of estimated future cash flows, no provision had been recognized as of December 31, 2023.
+For the patent infringement lawsuit brought by Stone Energy Technology Corporation ("Stone Energy") against Gogoro Taiwan Limited, Gogoro Network (Cayman), Gogoro Network (Cayman) Taiwan Branch and Gogoro Taiwan Sales and Service Limited as previously disclosed, Stone Energy appealed the second instant judgement rendered by Intellectual Property and Commercial Court ("IPCC") to the Supreme Court, and the Supreme Court had rejected Stone Energy's appeal on June 14, 2023.
+No further legal action had been taken by Stone Energy and the litigation was finalized.
+The contingent liability associated with this litigation was thus eliminated.